Lots of people are reassessing their work now that coronavirus restrictions have been lifted.

 This question was used to split the respondents into happy employees, unsure employees and employees looking to leave.

-Encouragingly this showed that almost 4 in 5 people are happy in their roles.
-It also showed that people have high expectations for their jobs.
+Encouragingly, this showed that almost 4 in 5 people are happy in their roles.
+It also showed that people have high expectations for their jobs and are not easily satisfied.

 This question was used to identify why happy employees are happy.